3rd-Eden/treason/README.md

 # Treason

-Cheating on React by using JSON.
-The idea is simple, instead of creating your layout.
+Treason, that's how it feels when you cheat on React by using JSON instead of JSX.
+This allows you to easily an API, or external source to generate your views.
+Possibilities are endless.

 So how does this work, we iterate over your supplied JSON payload, look for the `layout` key and iterate the array, creating new elements using